jacksweat22/SEI-repository-Jsweat22/units/1_front_end_devlopment/w01/d2/01-js-intro-datatypes.md

 For example, in a Social Gaming app, we would represent a Gamer's Handle using a **string**.

-Before moving on to review the other data types, let's pair up with a partner and identify a couple of examples for each of the three common data types that would be used to represent information in that gaming app:
+Before moving on to review the other data types, let's identify a couple of examples for each of the three common data types that would be used to represent information in that gaming app:

 <table>
 	<thead>